arscan/docs-test-kit/docs/README.md

 * [IE Browser](IE-Browser): Special A guide to using this test kit with Internet Explorer.

 ## Developer Guides

+Developers of this Test Kit should be familiar with authoring Inferno Framework test suites.
+The following guides provide additional information about the design and implementation of this test kit.

 * [Technical Overview](Technical-Overview): A guide to the architecture of this test kit.
 * [Standards Update Guide](Update-Process): How to update this Test Kit when new versions of standards are approved.
 * [Terminology Guide](Terminology-Updates): How to update terminology used in this Test Kit.